Behind the Scenes of Insperity: Annual Sales Conference 2018 Infographic

 The use of virtual and augmented reality systems to add new possibilities to keynote speeches is one of the areas organizers can explore more fully in the years ahead.
 Combined with innovative on-site technology like projection mapping, the often neglected visual aspect of keynotes is getting a much-needed second look.
 Whether the goal is to bring an executive around the world virtually to address a far-away crowd or to add an interactive element to a speech, event technologies are poised to keep changing the keynote experience.

-While events scheduled for 2018 are well into the planning stages, keynotes are often one of the last elements to fully be locked in.
+While events scheduled for next year are already in the planning stages, keynotes are often one of the last elements to fully be locked in.
 That means there’s still time to make changes to the format or content of keynote speeches.
 Organizers can consider setting lineups of speakers that will appeal to their audiences, break the content of speeches into manageable pieces and add new technology tools that will transform the experience.
 Carefully paying attention to attendee preferences and interests leading up to the event will help organizers calibrate keynotes to create something arresting, memorable and – most importantly – resonant with audiences.

 Picture it: You’re doing your Q4 wrap-up and looking at the year in review, and all the data is saying the same thing – your company is growing.
 Whether you see this reflected in impressive revenue, a burgeoning customer base or swelling demand for your products and services, the message is clear that the organization is ready to reach the next level.

 After a blockbuster year, it’s natural to think big.
 The tired old cliche “go big, or go home” comes to mind – a vaguely inspirational business aphorism that is likely being tossed around in executive boardrooms at this very moment.
 It’s a cliche for a reason: part of fostering growth and change is being able to convey to consumers, clients and fellow industry insiders that, yes, your company is making big, bold moves.